 If you see a rodent or evidence of rodent activity your first point of call should be your local authority.
 The local authority has the duty and the powers to take reasonable steps to ensure their district is free from rats and mice.

-Northumbrian Water will attend if the problem clearly relates to our sewer network.
-We are committed to working closely with local authorities and with our customers to deal with rodents.
+Northumbrian Water will attend if the Local Authority has investigated and identified that the problem clearly relates to our sewer network.
+We are committed to working closely with Local Authorities to deal with rodents.